 - Builds on prior experience and learning

-- Part-time, modular structure linking theory and practice
+Part-time, modular structure linking theory and practice

-- Core and optional modules and work-based learning involving work-based tasks and a project
+- Core and optional modules

 - Flexible delivery methods including seminars, workshops, professional tasks, lectures and online learning opportunities

-- A commitment to gaining substantial and broad experience*in one or more Early Years contexts, either as a volunteer or employee
+- A commitment to gaining substantial and broad experience in one or more Early Years contexts, either as a volunteer or employee

 - A Certificate in Early Childhood may be awarded (FHEQ Level 4) for those who do not choose to progress to FHEQ Level 5